WeiruSun/Leetcode/LinkedList/92 Reverse Linked list.md

 ## Question description
 Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.
 ### Iteratively

-The solution for iteration is to find the node before the left node then reverse the nodes two by two until encountering the right nodes
 ```
 class Solution(object):
     def reverseBetween(self, head, left, right):